 Adding workflows and forms to the intranet and portals allows organisations to save time, cut costs, free up resources and increase productivity.
 The ROI can be seen year in, year out too.
 Whilst moving from paper-based forms and workflows will require some investment in terms of both time and money, it’s a one-off cost.

-Once you have added electronic forms and workflows, you then have access to them forever on the intranet, which can help you to further control, search, archive, and create reports from the resulting data.
+Once you have added online forms and workflow automation, you then have access to them forever on your content management system (CMS) platform which you will use to manage your intranet or portal, which can help you to further control, search, archive, and create reports from the resulting data.

 Automated workflows route form data to managers and other appropriate employees.
 These can be designed and set up to suit the organisation and its various departments.
 Workflows use rules to enable them to adapt according to form answers or user profile.

 Workflows allow the organisation to save a lot of time on chasing up paper forms.
 Users can see at a glance if forms have been completed or are being processed.
 For the user, workflows and forms are presented in such a way that it’s simple to check the status of forms and what actions need to be applied next.